folk-lab/hdf5-web-gui/README.md

 This is a web GUI for viewing HDF5 files.

-The HDF5 Group  [made their own web ui](http://data.hdfgroup.org/), but it is apparently closed source for now, and I wanted to use different tools for the interface than what they had chosen.
+The HDF5 Group  [made their own web ui](http://data.hdfgroup.org/), but it is apparently closed source for now, and anyways, I wanted to use different tools for the interface than what they had chosen, namely to make something responsive and to use a different plotting library.

 They do however want to share their very nice HDF5 file server backend, so we have that going for us, which is nice.